Things To Do On The Asian Side Of Istanbul

 What Istanbul Asian side attractions are must-sees for a day trip?

-For a day trip, must-see attractions on the Asian side of Istanbul include the Maiden’s Tower, Moda Neighborhood with its charming streets, and the lively Kadikoy Market.
+For a day trip, must-see attractions on the Asian side of Istanbul include the Maiden’s Tower, the Moda Neighborhood with its charming streets, and the lively Kadikoy Market.

 Is Kadikoy Istanbul part of Europe?